davea42/libdwarf-regressiontests/README.md

 and FAILs and a detailed list of tests is recorded in ALLdd.
-To extract failed tests (if any) from ALLdd the scripts install a useful python program in the build directory so do
+To extract failed tests (if any) from ALLdd the scripts install a useful python program in the test directory so do

     ./exfail.py >fails

-to split out the FAILs.
+to split out the FAILs (exfail.py reads ALLdd).

 ##  What is dwarfdump-x86_64-ubuntu.O?